Senior couple walking in the park for energy and health.

 Engaging in Hobbies and Activities That Bring Joy

-Participating in enjoyable activities maintains cognitive function and creates reasons to cheerfully plan, which enhances overall health and energy levels.
+Participating in enjoyable activities helps maintain cognitive function and motivates to plan cheerfully, which in turn enhances overall health and energy levels.

-Activities for mentally and emotionally busy seniors encompass gardening, painting, playing musical instruments, and learning new skills.
+Activities that cater to the needs of mentally and emotionally busy seniors include gardening, painting, playing musical instruments, and learning new skills.

-Mindful activities prove to be stress relievers for people who practice creative thought.
+Mindful activities have been proven to be effective stress relievers for individuals who engage in creative thinking.

 Find more information about skill-building activities for senior citizens by accessing AARP's hobby section with benefit descriptions.